venkateshnani14/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Navigate to Master branch for the source code.
-This is a simple TIC-TAC-TOE game under development using Reactjs.
+This is a simple TIC-TAC-TOE game built using React.